OPR Cut By 0.25%: How Will It Affect You?

 For example, if your mortgage loan is pegged to the BR, and OPR reduction will lead to a lower mortgage interest rate, which means that you’ll be paying lower monthly repayments.
 Here’s an example of how this works:

 |Total interest paid over 30 years|

-Based on the example above, the 25 bps reduction will result in RM26,460.60 savings over a 30-year loan tenure.
-Borrowers will be able to see about RM73.50 reduction in their monthly repayment based on the example above.
-Over the loan period, you can see a savings of 6% and a monthly savings of close to 3%.
+Based on the example above, the 0.25% reduction will result in RM25,078 savings over a 30-year loan tenure.
+Borrowers will be able to see about RM69 reduction in their monthly repayment based on the example above.
+This means paying around 8% less in interest payments over the loan tenure.